Sumanbhadra/Scribble/README.md

-# Scribble Together 🎨🗣️
+# Skecho Together 🎨🗣️

-Scribble Together is a fun and interactive website where you can spend quality time with your loved ones by doodling, guessing words, and chatting in real-time.
+Skecho Together is a fun and interactive website where you can spend quality time with your loved ones by doodling, guessing words, and chatting in real-time.
 It's the perfect platform to create unforgettable memories, spark creativity, and strengthen bonds, no matter where you are.

 ---